x64x6a/PyBadUSB/README.md

 * [More info](https://github.com/adamcaudill/Psychson/wiki/Obtaining-a-Burner-Image)

 ###Rubber Ducky
-Testing was only performed with USB Rubber Ducky scripts.
+PyBadUSB is currently only designed to embed compiled USB Rubber Ducky scripts.
 The test script used can be found in [rubberducky/keys.txt](rubberducky/keys.txt).

 You may create your own according to the [Rubber Ducky format](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript) or use one of [these](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Payloads).